James Robertson (explorer): Fort Nashborough

 In the spring of 1779, during the Revolutionary War, Robertson and John Donelson founded Fort Nashborough, later to become Nashville.
 It was then part of the Washington District, North Carolina.
 He represented Davidson County (home of Fort Nashborough in present-day Tennessee, not to be confused with the modern Davidson County, North Carolina), in the North Carolina legislature and had the settlement established as a town.
 He also established the first school there, the historic Davidson Academy for male students.

 The Spanish governor of former French territory west of the Mississippi River offered Robertson peace and the free navigation of the Mississippi in exchange for his leaving the United States and establishing — along with the Watauga settlement and Kentucky — an independent government.
 He refused to consider the matter.

 In 1790, Robertson was appointed brigadier-general of the territorial militia by U.S. President George Washington, serving until 1796.
 He shared with Sevier the honor and affection of Tennesseans.
 He was appointed as Indian commissioner, serving until his death in 1814.

+Death and legacy

 Robertson died near Memphis and was buried there.
 His family had his remains moved and re-interred in 1825 in the Nashville City Cemetery, to memorialize his contributions there.

-His son, Felix Robertson (1781-1865), served as Mayor of Nashville from 1818 to 1819.
+Robertson and his wife had several children: